-(Update 13 March 2020) - The Australian Government’s $2.4 billion COVID-19 health package includes new Medicare item codes for telehealth services and these new codes have been added to the Medipass platform.
+(Update 13 March 2020) - The Australian Government’s $2.4 billion COVID-19 health package includes updated Medicare item codes for telehealth services and these new codes have been added to the Medipass platform.

 The Australian Government has today announced a $2.4 billion COVID-19 health package that will include Medicare bulk-billing for telehealth consultations, new temporary fever clinics and fundings for a new advertising campaign.

-The new Medicare item code will be fully bulk-billed to allow general practitioners, nurses and allied mental health professionals to charge for telehealth consultations for people with coronavirus symptoms and remained in self-isolation or quarantine.
+The new Medicare COVID-19 specific item codes will be fully bulk-billed to allow general practitioners, nurses and allied mental health professionals to charge for telehealth consultations for people with coronavirus symptoms who are remained in self-isolation or quarantine.

 The past two years have seen a surge in the uptake of telehealth services across Australia.
 Over 235,000 telehealth consultations were completed last year, an increase of over 43% from the year prior.
 As telehealth services are subsidised under the Medicare Benefits Scheme (MBS), this equated to over 37 million dollars claimed by Australian healthcare professionals in the past year alone.